- Our Collections

-For more than 200 years the Nautical Museum in Castletown has been home to the Peggy, the earliest example of a British schooner, and the only surviving shallop of her kind.
-The Peggy was built by the elusive Captain George Quayle, who in his time was a businessman, banker, soldier and alleged smuggler.
-He was also a man obsessed with invention and technology.
+For more than 200 years the Nautical Museum in Castletown was home to the Peggy, the earliest example of a British schooner, and the only surviving shallop of her kind.
+The Peggy was built by the inventive Captain George Quayle, who in his time was a businessman, banker, soldier and alleged smuggler.

 Extensive archaeological investigations have been completed in the boatyard yielding new information on the Peggy story and revealing an 18th century private dock.
 The Peggy has temporarily been removed to a specialist building for a long-term programme of stabilisation, conservation and study.
 This is likely to take place over a 5 year period.